dstackai/dstack/docs/index.md

 Epoch 1: [00:03<00:00, 280.17it/s, loss=1.35, v_num=0]
 ---> 100%

-$
 ```

 </div>

 When you run a workflow remotely, `dstack` automatically creates resources in the configured cloud account
 and then destroys them once the workflow is complete.

-#### Ports

-When a workflow uses ports to host interactive dev environments or applications, the `dstack run` command automatically
-forwards these ports to your local machine, allowing you to access them.
-Refer to [Providers](usage/providers.md) and [Apps](usage/apps.md) for the details.

 ## Community